Phyllostachys atrovaginata

 - Use:

-- wetlands, hedges, summer privacy screens
+- wetter areas, hedges, summer privacy screens

 Incense Bamboo (Phyllostachys atrovaginata) has stiff, upright green culms that have a very attractive criss-cross pattern on the wine coloured sheaths.
 The culms are quite large in diameter (up to 7 cm) for the height of the species (up to 10 m).
 Incense Bamboo derives its common name from its mild sandalwood fragrance, released in warm weather and when rubbed.
-One of the rare bamboos that fares well in wetland locations, due to its rhizomes and roots having air canals as an adaptation for living in wet soil.
+One of the rare bamboos that fares well in wetter locations, due to its rhizomes and roots having air canals as an adaptation for living in wet soil.
 Fertilize with Nettle Tea.
 Gain a hardiness zone with a winter cover.

 In USDA Climate Zones expect the following mature size culm heights: